Do you see the world not just as it is—but as it could be?

 Student Achievement Data

-- Retention: 100% of the students enrolled during the previous academic year returned.
+- Percentage of students enrolled the previous academic year who returned the following year.

 CIDA Accreditation Status